amdouni-mohamed-ali/spring-db-views/readme.md

 ![db-diagram](https://user-images.githubusercontent.com/16627692/73593645-9dee9380-4506-11ea-9f6d-f2050edc0e13.jpg)

 As we can see, a customer can have one or more account but only one address.
-And now have a look of our model views :
+And now have a look at our views model:

 * Customer view :
 ```sql